stewyb314/trc/docs/Design.md

 All jobs will run in a unique cgroup.
 This will be setup by the job service when the job is started.
 When the job exists, the job service will clean up up the cgroup directories.

 For this project, the cgroup values will be hard coded.
+In a production version, however, the limits would be configurable.

 **Design Consideration** There are two ways to add a process to a cgroup: either by starting the process using the `cexec` command or by placing the running processes' PID in the cgroup.procs file.
-Using cexec command has the advatage of starting the process in the cgroup, however the command is not installed on some Linux distros by default.
-Adding the pid has the advatange of not adding additional dependencies, but the disadvatage of starting outside of the cgroup constratings, albeit only briefly.
+Using cexec command has the advantage of starting the process in the cgroup, however the command is not installed on some Linux distros by default.
+Adding the pid has the advantage of not adding additional dependencies, but the disadvantage of starting outside of the cgroup constraints, albeit only briefly.
 For this project, I opted to put the PID in the cgroup file.

 ## Workflow